App-Specific API Keys

 }'

-• API Keys do not expire.
-In case your API Key gets compromised, you should delete that key, and create a new one with the same scopes.
+- API Keys do not expire.
+In case your key gets compromised, you should delete it, and create a new one with the same scopes.

 How to Use an API Key Example